T

 Insider tips

-• Learn a few basic Japanese phrases; while English is understood in tourist areas, politeness is appreciated.
+• Learn a few basic Japanese phrases; while many tourist areas have English, it's always appreciated.

-• Book popular restaurants and activities, especially during peak seasons, in advance.
+• Book popular restaurants and accommodations in advance, especially during peak seasons.

 Packing highlights